playcanvas/developer.playcanvas.com/content/ja/user-manual/optimization/guidelines.md

 ## JavaScript

-* Calling 'new' to allocate a PlayCanvas object (particularly vectors, matrices and quaternions) represents a dynamic allocation and can be expensive.
+* Calling 'new' to allocate a JavaScript object (particularly vectors, matrices and quaternions) represents a dynamic allocation and can be expensive.
 Therefore you should, where possible, preallocate objects in a script's initialize function and reuse them in the update function.
+It also leads to Garbage Collection which can cause periodical freezes.

 ## Graphics